Debt Consolidation (what to consider + real life stories included)

 Step 2: Eliminate temptation

 Unluckily, that’s the easy part.
-The hard part means actually doing the work of paying down your debt — and that’s up to you.
+The hard part means paying down your debt — and that’s up to you.

-To do that, you need to first get rid of the temptation of using your credit cards until you’re debt-free.
-If you ever expect to pay down your debt, you can’t add more to it.
+To do that, you need first to get rid of the temptation of using your credit cards until you’re debt-free.
+If you ever expect to pay down your debt, you can’t add more.

 Here’s my favorite tip: Plunge your cards into a bowl of water and shove it all into your freezer.